ghos0905/ghos0905.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My name is Hosik Choi.
+My name is Hyunseok Choi(aka.
+Hosik Choi).
 I am a M.S. student in the Department of Electrical and Electronic Engineering at Yonsei University advised by <a href="http://cog.yonsei.ac.kr/">Prof. Daeeun Kim</a>.

 My research interests are Image Processing, Deep Learning, Robotics, and Algorithm Effectiveness.
 My ongoing project is focused on Effective Object Detection Algorithm using optical flow, machine learning, and deep learning methods.